mlpack/mlpack/README.md

 If you don't define `MLPACK_ENABLE_ANN_SERIALIZATION` and your code serializes a neural network, a compilation error will occur.

-***Warning:*** older versions of OpenBLAS (0.3.26 and older) may use too many threads for computation, causing significant slowdown.
+***Warning:*** older versions of OpenBLAS (0.3.26 and older) compiled to use pthreads may use too many threads for computation, causing significant slowdown.
 See the [test build guide](doc/user/install.md#build-tests) for more details and simple workarounds.

 See also: